-For the 2015 Trustees Report, the Trustees assume the ultimate number of new other immigrants to be 50,000 lower per year than the 2014 Trustees Report due to the President's 2014 executive actions on immigrations.
+For the 2016 Trustees Report, the Trustees assume no change to the ultimate number of new other immigrants per year.
 Thus, the Trustees assume an ultimate level of 1,350,000 per year under the intermediate projections.
-Due to the projected economic recovery, the Trustees assume a slow increase in the number of new other immigrants from current levels to 1,550,000 in 2018 and 2019 before a gradual decrease to the ultimate level of 1,350,000 in 2022.
+Due to the projected economic recovery, the Trustees assume a slow increase in the number of new other immigrants from current levels to 1,550,000 in 2018 and 2019 before gradually decreasing to the ultimate level of 1,350,000 in 2022.
 It is possible that the ultimate level will be higher than 1,350,000 in the future, as other immigrants already in the U.S. may help family members or additional other immigrants enter the country and the demand for other immigrant labor in the economy may increase.
 Thus, the Trustees assume an ultimate level of 1,650,000 per year under the low-cost (high immigration) scenario.
 Due to the possibility of an increased willingness of the government to pursue deportation of unauthorized immigrants or withhold services from them and to crack down on those who employ them, the Trustees assume an ultimate level of 1,050,000 under the high-cost (low immigration) scenario.

-While we estimate the average annual other emigration level (departures from the Social Security area) during 2008 through 2010 to be around 435,000, we believe this number will rise throughout the projection period.
+While we estimate the average annual other emigration level (departures from the Social Security area) during 2008 through 2010 to be around 439,000, we believe this number will rise throughout the projection period.
 As the stock of the other immigrant population rises, more emigration is likely to occur.
 Thus, we estimate the other emigration as a function of the population at risk.
 We developed rates of emigration by age and sex for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2011.
 Ideally, these rates would be developed by age, sex, and duration of stay in the country.
 Unfortunately, at this time, data are too sparse to develop accurate estimates of the current stock by duration of stay.
+However, for the 2016 Trustees Report, the Trustees assume separate (higher) exit rates for recent unauthorized arrivals.
+This serves as a proxy for modeling the other immigrants by duration of stay.

-Applying the method described above results in increasing levels of emigration1 throughout the projection period.
-Under the intermediate alternative, the gross emigration rate (number of other emigrants divided by the stock of other) is about 2.0 percent at the start of the projection period, increasing to a maximum of about 2.4 percent by 2035, but declines to about 2.2 percent at the end of the 75-year projection period.
+Applying the method described above results in increasing levels of emigration throughout the projection period.
+Under the intermediate alternative, the gross emigration rate (number of other emigrants divided by the midyear other population) is about 1.4 percent at the start of the projection period, increasing to a maximum of about 1.6 percent by 2025, but declines to about 1.3 percent at the end of the 75-year projection period.